GiftXXVI/Session_11_Notes/README.md

 # Kubernetes

 ## Bypassing a Bottleneck
 As we go deeper into the world of containerization an issue arises.
 What happens when you run out of resources for your containers?
 A need to scale your resources presents itself.
 And for that, we have two types
 - Vertical: In this approach, we upgrade the resources on the host machine (RAM, CPU, etc.)
 - Horizontal: In this approach, we buy a new machine and run the same instance parallel to it.
 But what if I don't need these resources anymore, how do I scale..down?

 ## What is Kubernetes?
-Kubernetes is an open-source container orchestration platform that automates deploying, managing and scaling containerized applications.
+- Kubernetes (K8s) is an open-source container orchestration platform that automates deploying, managing and scaling containerized applications.
+- K8s as an abbreviation results from counting the eight letters between the "K" and the "s".
+- Google open-sourced the Kubernetes project in 2014 after using it internally for 15 years.

+## Kubernetes Components
+- When you deploy Kubernetes, you create a **Cluster**.
+- A Kubernetes **Cluster** consists of a set of worker machines, called **Nodes**.
+- Every **Node** host some **Pods**.
+- A **Pod** is a set of running **Containers**.

 ## Why do we use Kubernetes?
 ### Scaling
 It automatically scales up or down the resources (number of containers) or application usage requirements based on the incoming traffic.